Announcing Appian Case Management for Public Sector

 Case management as a service (CMaaS) offering redefines government casework

 Casework is a universal workstyle in government.
 Each "case" requires a systematic approach from initiation to resolution.
-It is critical that government organizations have solutions that can easily handle the varying complexities of case management use cases and their organization's specific needs.
+It is critical that government organisations have solutions that can easily handle the varying complexities of case management use cases and their organisation's specific needs.
 Governments require flexible, modern case management tools to provide excellent citizen services and to streamline internal processes efficiently.

 Gartner® describes case management as a service "(CMaaS) as an approach to designing and developing cloud-based case management solutions as a set of horizontal products that are modular and interoperable."
 Built on the AI-powered Appian Platform, Appian Case Management for Public Sector offers a foundation for creating a consistent, upgradeable, modular base for any case management application use case or process.
 Its composable architecture lets you deliver highly configurable applications in weeks rather than months to improve the experience of both citizens and government employees.

-Like all Appian government solutions, this new solution offers government organizations the simplicity and speed of commercial off-the-shelf (COTS) products, with the perfect-fit design of a purpose-built application.
+Like all Appian government solutions, this new solution offers government organisations the simplicity and speed of commercial off-the-shelf (COTS) products, with the perfect-fit design of a purpose-built application.

 Appian solutions come with secure cloud hosting and platform updates, eliminating the need for manual security administration.
 This solution is available to global government customers and can be deployed in all of our security enclaves, including: FedRAMP, StateRAMP, DoD Impact Level 5, Cyber Essentials Plus (UK), Protected B (Canada), IRAP Protected (Australia), plus many more.

-To learn more about Appian Case Management for Public Sector and how it can enable your agency to modernize operations and deliver better outcomes for citizens, visit https://ap.pn/3SBVyJZ.
+To learn more about Appian Case Management for Public Sector and how it can enable your agency to modernise operations and deliver better outcomes for citizens, visit https://ap.pn/3SBVyJZ.

 About Appian